Higher curvature corrections to the black hole Wheeler-DeWitt equation and the annihilation to nothing scenario: Introduction

+There have been several attempts to address singularity resolution within effective frameworks \cite{Bosso:2019ljf,Bosso:2020ztk,Bosso:2023fnb,Melchor:2023rqd}.
+These studies demonstrate that specific modifications to the Einstein equations or the WDW equation can lead to non-singular bounce solutions.
+However, the effective dynamics considered in those motivated works by loop quantum gravity \cite{Modesto:2004wm,Ashtekar:2005qt,Corichi:2015xia,Sartini:2020ycs,Geiller:2020xze,Ongole:2022rqi} and string theory \cite{Polchinski:1998rq,Polchinski:1998rr} go beyond a simple perturbative curvature expansion and incorporate certain nonperturbative features.
+Nevertheless, it remains an effective description whose domain of validity near the Planck-scale curvature is not fully under theoretical control.
+In the vicinity of the classical singularity, different higher-curvature or nonlocal corrections may become relevant, and conclusions drawn from a specific effective model may therefore lack robustness.
+Therefore, we argue that a genuine resolution of the singularity requires a UV-complete theory of quantum gravity to determine the full non-perturbative behavior.

-The novelty of this paper is that we perform the first systematic EFT extension of the Wheeler–De\-Witt equation for black hole interiors and show that Yeom’s annihilation-to-nothing feature does not survive once higher-curvature corrections are included.
-This reveals that the apparent singularity resolution in the classical WDW analysis cannot arise within low-energy effective theory.
+The novelty of this work lies in providing the first systematic EFT extension of the Wheeler–DeWitt equation for black hole interiors.
+By consistently incorporating higher-curvature corrections, we show that Yeom’s annihilation-to-nothing scenario fails to hold within the effective field theory framework.
+This suggests that the apparent singularity resolution suggested by the classical WDW analysis cannot be realized within a low-energy effective description, and instead requires a framework capable of appropriately describing ultraviolet physics, such as degrees of freedom beyond those captured by GR or a framework whose dynamics remain well-defined at arbitrarily high energies.

 The organization of this paper is as follows.
 In Sec.~2, we briefly review the WDW formulation inside black hole horizons and Yeom’s \emph{Annihilation-to-nothing} interpretation.
 In Sec.~3, we discuss Yeom’s proposal by introducing higher-derivative corrections at the classical level within the EFT framework.
 In Sec.~4, we analyze the wave functions by incorporating the higher-derivative terms as quantum corrections in EFT and discuss their implications for Yeom’s interpretation.
 Finally, Sec.~5 presents our conclusion and outlook for future research.